mthomsonbrown/saplyn_ultra/saplyn_mAster_Document.md

 * Entries should be private by default.
 Other options should be added in the future, configurable from a menu.
 * Entries should be editable and deletable.

+#### First Steps
+One of the first things to consider is whether to use a mono or multi respository structure.
+I'm inclined to use multiple repositories because I want to create a psychological boundary between components, but that comes with some issues, particularly around integration and (this) centralized documentation.

+As strange as it sounds, Google uses a monorepo for all their projects.
+I don't know how I feel about that.
+Google has some weird practices, but it can't be denied that their software is pretty flawless.

+Still, I want to embrace distributed, so I think I'll go multi.
+I'm thinking I'll set up a central repository for (this) things like integration tests and whatnot, but that will serve as sort of a meta project.

+---

+Naming, then:

+I guess I'll put this in a master-y kinda repo, and add in the integration test stuff here.
+Call it saplyn ultra or something, then have it require the other elements.
+Integration CI has to live somewhere as well, why not here.

+At some point, I'd probably want to have a separate repo for high level documentation, which this would go into.
+Then I'd have a separate repo for integration tests.
+The problem is each of these (namely the tests) would depend on having the whole suite of repositories available to build, but I guess if they're not, we found a bug.

+Should I namespace everything? saplyn_web_frontend, saplyn_android_app, etc?
+Seems like a pain to navigate, and actually goes against the philosophy.
+Each of the components should be independently functional and testable.
+That brings up the issue though, how do I get the "ultra" pulling all the right pieces?
+If this all lives in the public forum?
+I guess I'm pulling from my own namespace.
+I can make a github account specifically for saplyn; not ideal if I want this to be in a portfolio.